nickconlon/etgoa_evaluation/README.md

 ### Building
-rebuild the GUI with the pyqt5 Designer then use this command:
+Rebuild the GUI with the pyqt5 Designer then use this command:
 ```commandline
 pyuic5 -x ui.ui -o ui.py
 ```